-For over 40 years, researchers have stressed the importance of sustaining evidence-based practices (EBPs), those with demonstrated evidence of effectiveness, for improving outcomes for students (Berman & McLaughlin, 1976).
+Keywords: behavior intervention; classroom management; implementation science; longitudinal studies; organization theory/change; positive behavior support; positive behavioral interventions and supports; regression analyses; student behavior/attitude or over 40 years, researchers have stressed the importance of sustaining evidence-based practices (EBPs), those with demonstrated evidence of effectiveness, for improving outcomes for students (Berman & McLaughlin, 1976).
 Yet until recently, few large-scale studies had examined factors influencing the implementation and sustainability of EBPs in schools (Fixsen, Blase, & Fixsen, 2017).
-One prominent EBP is school-wide positive behavioral interventions and supports (SWPBIS; Horner et al., 2014), an evidence-based, multi-tiered framework for implementing school interventions to improve school climate and social and emotional competence that is currently being implemented in over 25,000 schools in the U.S. (Center on Positive Behavioral Interventions and Supports, 2018).
-The multi-tiered component of SWPBIS maps onto a public health model.
-Tier 1, or universal supports, and interventions and strategies delivered to all students in the school.
-These practices are preventative in nature and easy to implement, such as defining, teaching, and rewarding use of a set of school-wide behavior expectations and using clear guidelines for addressing behavior concerns instructionally.
+One prominent EBP is school-wide positive behavioral interventions and supports (SWPBIS; Horner et al., 2014), an evidence-based, multitiered framework for implementing school interventions to improve school climate and social and emotional competence that is currently being implemented in over 25,000 schools in the United States (Center on Positive Behavioral Interventions and Supports [PBIS], 2018).
+The multitiered component of SWPBIS maps onto a public health model.
+Tier 1, or universal supports and interventions and strategies, is delivered to all students in the school.
+These practices are preventive in nature and easy to implement, such as defining, teaching, and rewarding use of a set of school-wide behavior expectations and using clear guidelines for addressing behavior concerns instructionally.
 Tier 2, or targeted supports, include interventions delivered to a smaller number of students who need strategic supports in addition to those delivered at Tier 1.
-In contrast to the standardized interventions at Tiers 1 and 2, Tier 3, or intensive supports, are individualized to student need.
-Research has shown a range of positive effects of implementing SWPBIS, including increased student emotional regulation, decreased use of exclusionary discipline, decreased racial/ethnic disproportionality in exclusionary discipline, and substantial fiscal benefits compared to costs (Bradshaw, Waasdorp, & Leaf, 2012; McIntosh, Gion, & Bastable, 2018; Swain-Bradway, Lindstrom Johnson, Bradshaw, & McIntosh, 2017).
+In contrast to the standardized interventions at Tiers 1 and 2, Tier 3, or intensive supports, is individualized to student need.
+Research has shown a range of positive effects of implementing SWPBIS, including increased student emotional regulation, decreased use of exclusionary discipline, decreased racial/ethnic disproportionality in exclusionary discipline, and substantial fiscal benefits compared to costs (Bradshaw, Waasdorp, & Leaf, 2012; McIntosh, Gion, &